Polyploidy: Other animals

-A polyploidy event occurred within the stem lineage of the teleost fish.
-Some fish which include the salmonids and many cyprinids (i.e. carp) exhibit stable polyploidy, where entire species consist entirely of polyploid individuals.
-Some fish have as many as 400 chromosomes.

 Plants

 Speciation via polyploidy: A diploid cell undergoes failed meiosis, producing diploid gametes, which self-fertilize to produce a tetraploid zygote.

-Polyploidy is frequent in plants, some estimates suggesting that 30–80% of living plant species are polyploid, and many lineages show evidence of ancient polyploidy (paleopolyploidy) in their genomes.
+Polyploidy is frequent in plants, with some estimates suggesting that 30–80% of living plant species are polyploid, and many lineages showing evidence of ancient polyploidy (paleopolyploidy) in their genomes.
 Huge explosions in angiosperm species diversity appear to have coincided with the timing of ancient genome duplications shared by many species.
 It has been established that 15% of angiosperm and 31% of fern speciation events are accompanied by ploidy increase.

 Polyploid plants can arise spontaneously in nature by several mechanisms, including meiotic or mitotic failures, and fusion of unreduced (2n) gametes.
 Both autopolyploids (e.g. potato) and allopolyploids (such as canola, wheat and cotton) can be found among both wild and domesticated plant species.

 Most polyploids display novel variation or morphologies relative to their parental species, that may contribute to the processes of speciation and eco-niche exploitation.
 The mechanisms leading to novel variation in newly formed allopolyploids may include gene dosage effects (resulting from more numerous copies of genome content), the reunion of divergent gene regulatory hierarchies, chromosomal rearrangements, and epigenetic remodeling, all of which affect gene content and/or expression levels.
 Many of these rapid changes may contribute to reproductive isolation and speciation.
 However, seed generated from interploidy crosses, such as between polyploids and their parent species, usually have aberrant endosperm development which impairs their viability, thus contributing to polyploid speciation.
 Polyploids may also interbreed with diploids and produce polyploid seeds, as observed in the agamic complexes of Crepis.

 Some plants are triploid.
 As meiosis is disturbed, these plants are sterile, with all plants having the same genetic constitution: Among them, the exclusively vegetatively propagated saffron crocus (Crocus sativus).
 Also, the extremely rare Tasmanian shrub Lomatia tasmanica is a triploid sterile species.

 There are few naturally occurring polyploid conifers.
-One example is the Coast Redwood Sequoia sempervirens, which is a hexaploid (6x) with 66 chromosomes (2n = 6x = 66), although the origin is unclear.
+One example is the Coast Redwood Sequoia sempervirens, which is a hexaploid with 66 chromosomes (2n = 6x = 66), although the origin is unclear.

 Aquatic plants, especially the Monocotyledons, include a large number of polyploids.